6 Climate Change Technologies to Help Tackle Wildfires

 Unfortunately, the remote controls are currently ineffective and difficult to manipulate, but technology is quickly advancing to help create units that are easier to manage.

-Compared to other solutions for forest fires, the Dryad Silvanet network is the best way to detect fires before they become a real problem.
-Sensors can detect fires at the smolder stage in less than 60 minutes.
+Compared to other solutions for forest fires, Dryad's Silvanet is the best way to detect fires before they become a real problem.
+Its sensors, gateways and embedded artificial intelligence can detect fires at the smolder stage - often in minutes.
+The leveraging of these new technologies represents a giant leap forward in forest fire technology and offers the tantalising prospect of finally being able to properly grapple with the scourge of human-induced wildfires.